Who may participate?

 May parents and teachers attend?

 It is our goal to make these lectures a welcoming place for the target audience: high school students.
-To that end, we ask that parents, teachers and younger siblings not attend these lectures.
-There are always exceptions to this policy (e.g., a student needs an adult for physical or emotional support), and these are considered on a case-by-case basis.
+To that end, we have developed a set of guidelines so that parents and siblings may attend without disturbing the participation, education, and enjoyment of these students.

-Everyone should come on graduation day – we have a special lecture/Q&A for parents and teachers that runs parallel to the students’ graduation lecture.
-Siblings are welcome to either of these lectures.
+Everyone should come on graduation day; we have a special lecture/Q&A for parents and teachers that runs parallel to the students’ graduation lecture.
+Siblings are welcome to attend either of these lectures.

 Are any of the tours outside Fermilab?